De Beers: Corporate affairs

 In August 2017, De Beers partnered with the Stanford Graduate School of Business to accelerate business ventures to market in Botswana, Namibia, and South Africa.
 As part of two programs, the partnership is set to help teach early entrepreneurs how to commercialize their business ideas.
 The partnership is a three-year, $3 million deal.

 In September 2017, De Beers partnered with UN Women to help the advancement of women within the company and the countries it operates in.
 In 2018, the two entities launched a program to support 500 women micro-entrepreneurs in Blouberg and Musina communities, near De Beers's Venetia diamond mine.

-In May 2018, De Beers's group company Element Six launched a lab-grown diamond brand to sell jewellery directly to consumers.